 |Note: When searching the US eBay Motors site, category histograms may not be available for some parent categories.
 In these cases, aspect histograms should be used to refine search results.
 This behavior is consistent with US eBay Motors site search behavior.

-Along with the domain name, the aspect histogram information consists of the following data for each aspect in the domain:
+Along with the category name, the aspect histogram information consists of the following data for each aspect in the category:

 - Aspect name (e.g., Brand)